PrawiraGenestonlia/PrawiraGenestonlia/README.md

 </p>

 <h2>About Me</h2>
-A Senior Software Engineer with extensive experience in application design and development spanning four years.
-My passion for coding is driven by the desire to improve people's lives, and I'm always eager to explore new opportunities that enable me to do so.
-Apart from my development work, I have a passion for learning and sharing my technical knowledge, with my Medium posts recently hitting the 60k views milestone.
+I am a Senior Software Engineer with extensive experience in application design and development, spanning four years.
+My passion for coding is driven by a desire to enhance people's lives, and I am always eager to explore new opportunities that enable me to do so.
+Apart from my development work, I am enthusiastic about learning and sharing my technical knowledge.
+My Medium posts have recently achieved a milestone of 80k views.
 <br>
-Whether you're looking for collaboration opportunities or simply want to say hello, feel free to contact me.
+I am currently builing tech for public good.
+Whether you are seeking collaboration opportunities or simply want to say hello, please feel free to contact me.

-<h2>Specialisation and Domain</h2>
+<h2>Specialization and Domain</h2>
 <ul>
- <li>TypeScript Application (Cross-Platform Mobile Application, Front-End and Back-End)</li>
+ <li>TypeScript Application Development: I specialize in developing Cross-Platform Mobile Applications, Front-End, and Back-End solutions using TypeScript.</li>
- <li>Amanzon Web Services</li>
+ <li>Amazon Web Services (AWS): I have a strong command of Amazon Web Services (AWS), utilizing its capabilities to create scalable and dependable cloud-based solutions.</li>
- <li>Identity Domain (OAUTH2.0 and OIDC Provider and IAM Engineering)</li>
+ <li>Identity Domain: My specialization is in Identity and Access Management (IAM) engineering, with proficiency in OAuth 2.0 and OIDC Provider implementations.
+I am dedicated to ensuring secure and seamless user authentication.</li>
 </ul>

 <!-- <h2>Features</h2>